The Agricultural Revolution was history’s biggest fraud.

 I have a tent.
 I go camping sometimes.
 It would be a heck of a lot less expensive for me to sell my condo and move into my car.
 It would certainly be a more interesting way to live also.
 But I’m not going to do that.
 Right now, as I type away on my laptop, I’m sitting on my couch in my living room… and I like it.
 Not going to get the tent out tonight.

 As Bob Weir sang, “You ‘re sick of hangin around and you’d like to travel, Get tired of travelin’ and you want to settle down.
 I guess they can’t revoke your soul for tryin”.
-Not sure where I was going with that, but I started this post with an Allman Brothers quote so why not throw in one from another band with two drummers?
+Not sure where I was going with that, but I titled this post with an Allman Brothers song so why not continue with the two drummered band theme?

 And as much as I love to venture out and hunt for new mountain bike trails to explore, I find myself reverting back to the same place I started out.
 The West Hartford Reservoir, in West Hartford, CT, or “The Rez” is ubiquitous in Central CT Mountain Biking.
 Everyone knows about it.
 It’s where many mountain bikers take their first turn pedalling mountain bikes on dirt.
 The water company property spreads out between CT State Highways 44 and 4.
 The 20 or so miles of trail within ranges from paved bike baths to advanced technical single track.
 A bumper crop of world class hand built mountain bike trails have sprung up around the area over the last 10 years, and while few mountain bikers would probably call the Rez their favorite place, it could be the most ridden trail system in the state in terms of how many people ride there on any given day.